samcorcos/recEngine2/README.md

 At some point, we need to make sure the data going in does not contain $ or .

 The algorithm needs to work for IDs...
 Not sure why it is not at the moment

+**IMPORTANT**

+When you re-seed the database, be sure to change the username query you're sending to the method!